Content Map Terms

 Labouring in water

 Some hospitals and birthing centres offer tubs or whirlpools for labour.
 If yours does, talk to your doctor or midwife about labouring in water.
-The warm water supports your body.
-It also helps you to relax.
-For many women, labouring in water has been proved to:footnote 1, footnote 2
+The warm water supports your body and can help you to relax.
+Labouring in water also may reduce the chance that you'll use an epidural for pain management.footnote 1

 Sometime before you are ready to push your baby out, you will have help getting out of the tub.